refaktor/rye/docs/TOUR_0.md

 Programming languages are user interfaces, more powerfull, composable, modular, scriptable, potentially more complex and users might be specific, but still user interfaces.

-Programming is translation from computational substrate language to user / domain language or reverse.
+Programming is translation from computational substrate language to user/domain language or reverse.

 Rye language lives very much on a user / domain end of the spectrum.